calcanthum/liv2/README.md

 LIV2 is a simple Flask-based application that validates South African ID numbers and provides information extracted from them.

+# Disclaimer
+Please be advised that by default, this application is configured to run in debug mode, as specified in the run.py file.
+Debug mode facilitates active development of the application by providing detailed error messages and enabling features like hot reloading.

+However, debug mode is not suitable for production environments due to potential security risks and performance issues.
+It can expose sensitive information in error messages, and it uses more system resources.

+Before deploying this application in a production environment, ensure that debug mode is turned off.
+This can be done by setting `debug=False` in `run.py` or removing the `debug` parameter altogether since its default value is `False`.

+Always ensure to follow best practices for deploying Flask applications in a production environment.
+Consult the [Flask Deployment Documentation](https://flask.palletsprojects.com/en/2.3.x/deploying/) for more detailed information.

 ## Features

 - Validate South African ID numbers